Buchali/bci-research/src/wgan/README.md

-# GAN for MI-based BCI
+# Conditional W-GAN for MI-based BCI

 Generating artificial data to improve the classification of MI tasks based on 2D stft representations of EEG signals.